sjpierce/CSTAT.RR2025/README.md

     - `Slides.html`: These are the slides used during the presentation.
   - `.gitignore`: This file tells Git what files to ignore and omit from synchronizing with the main repository on GitHub.
-  - `_brand.yml`: This file contains color palette, font, and logo settings for CSTAT branding that get applied across slides and other outputs.
+  - `_brand.yml`: This Quarto metdata file contains color palette, font, and logo settings for CSTAT branding that get applied across slides and other outputs.
   - `_quarto.yml`: This is a Quarto metadata file containing project-level YAML code that will be inherited by Quarto scripts in this folder or its subfolders.
   - `apa.csl`: This is a citation style language file for the Publication Manual of the American Psychological Association, 7th edition.
 It is used by Quarto to format references.
-  - `apa-numeric-superscript.csl`: This is a citation style language file for the Publication Manual of the American Psychological Association, 7th ed. that has been adapted to use numeric superscripts for in-text citations and put the reference list in the order the citations were used.
-It is used by Quarto to format reference sections.
   - `apa-numeric-superscript-brackets.csl`: This is a citation style language file for the Publication Manual of the American Psychological Association, 7th ed. that has been adapted to use